quesby/quesby-boilerplate/src/content/documentation/migration-tools.md

 # Migration Tools

-Neutrino includes powerful tools to help you migrate content from other platforms and content management systems.
+Quesby includes powerful tools to help you migrate content from other platforms and content management systems.
 These tools are designed to be standalone, configurable, and easy to use.

 ## 3 Steps in 30 Seconds